Atalanta/cucumber-chef/README.md

 Cucumber-chef is a library of tools to enable the emerging discipline of infrastructure as code to practice test driven development.
-It provides a testing platform within which cucumber tests can be run which provision lightweight virtual machines, configure them by applying the appriporaite Chef roles to them, and then run acceptance and integration tests against the environment.
+It provides a testing platform within which Cucumber tests can be run which provision virtual machines, configure them by applying the appropriate Chef roles to them, and then run acceptance and integration tests against the environment.

 ## Overview

 Cucumber-chef begins with a very simple premise.
 If we are framing our infrastructure as code - if we're writing cookbooks, recipes and other pieces of automation in a high level programming language, such as Ruby, then it makes sense to follow the current wisdom across the software development world to maximise the quality, maintainability and reusability of our code, providing maximum chance that we'll deliver value with it.
 One area which has been shown to have a very positive effect is the practive of 'test-driven' development.
 In this paradigm, the developer begins by writing a test that captures the intended behaviour of the code they are going to write.
 This test will start out by failing.
 The developer then writes code to make the test pass, and iterates thereafter.

 Cucumber-chef provides a framework to make it easier to do test-driven development for infrastructure.
-It does this by providing a test infrastructure, in the cloud, which provides a very fast, lightweight and cheap way to fire up virtual machines for testing.
-We call this the "test lab".
+It does this by providing a test infrastructure, which we call the "test lab", within which a number of different scenarios can be set up, and against which Cucumber features can we run.
+From the outset, Cucumber-chef's design was to provide a fast, lightweight and cheap way to fire up virtual machines for testing.
+At present this is achieved using Linux Containers on Amazon EC2.
+Supporting alternative provisioning backends is planned, which will allow the user to opt to test using local machines, alternative cloud providers, and ultimatey alternative virtualization technologies.

 As you might have guessed from the name, we're going to write high level acceptance tests using Cucumber.
 Cucumber-Chef provides step definitions and helper methods to make it easy to provision and manage machines with Chef, and then build end-to-end tests.